-With just 15 full-floor condos, 60 East 86th Street is ideal for people who want a more private living experience than many New York buildings provide.
-Not only is the building gorgeous and provides a lot for residents to love, but it’s hard to beat its location.
+With just 15 full-floor condos, 60 East 86th Street is ideal for people who want a more private living experience than many New York buildings provides.
+Not only is the building gorgeous and offers a lot for residents to love, but it’s hard to beat its location.
 Situated right off Madison Avenue, residents only have to walk a single block to get to Central Park.

 In April of 2013, Glenwood Management bought two adjacent properties for a total of $31 million.
 While plans for the two properties weren’t immediately available, it was later announced that 15 full-floor condos would be built in a single building that would stand 19 stories tall.
-In order to bring this project to fruition, Glenwood enlisted the expertise of Thomas Juul-Hansen, the Stephen P. Jacobs Group, Corcoran Sunshine Marketing Group and Brdar.
+To bring this project to fruition, Glenwood enlisted the expertise of Thomas Juul-Hansen, the Stephen P. Jacobs Group, Corcoran Sunshine Marketing Group, and Brdar.

 Thomas Juul-Hansen is the architect behind the design of 60 East 86th Street.
 He has clad this 19 story tower in a fluted Renaissance grey limestone façade.
 The building’s facade is accented by Juliet balconies, as well as oversized casement windows.

-Because Juul-Hansen is known for his love of light and Scandinavian aesthetic, it shouldn’t come as a surprise that the interior is based around airy spaces and grand proportions.
-Notable traits of the interior also include rich natural materials, highly crafted finishes and a pure color palette.
+Because Juul-Hansen is known for his love of light and Scandinavian aesthetic, it shouldn’t come as a surprise that the interior is based around open spaces and grand proportions.
+Notable traits of the interior also include rich natural materials, highly crafted finishes, and a pure color palette.